NCAR/SPERR/test_data/test_results.md

 # Speed Measures in Millisecond

-Note: the reported speed for QccPack implementation include the following steps of operations:
+Note: the reported speed numbers for QccPack implementation include the following steps of operations:
 1. Wavelet Transform,
 2. SPECK Encoding,